COVID-19 Frequently Asked Questions

 Is a COVID-19 vaccination required to live on campus or attend in-person classes?

-No, however, we strongly recommend students who reside in on-campus housing to get vaccinated.
-COVID-19 vaccinated students will NOT be subject to isolation/quarantine protocols if exposed to a COVID-positive individual if they are asymptomatic.
+No, however, we strongly recommend students who reside in on-campus housing get vaccinated.

 What guidance on vaccines is Iowa Valley Community College District following?